Road speed limits in the United Kingdom: 1977–present

 A speed limiter requirement for mopeds was introduced in 1977, with the speed cap being progressively redefined from 35 mph, to 30 mph, back up to 31 mph and finally to 28 mph in the late 2000s.

 The 70 mph (112 km/h) speed limit was made permanent in 1978.

 The Road Traffic Regulation Act, which was passed in 1984, includes legislation relating to speed limits.
 Part VI of the Act defines the default speed limit for 'regularly'-lit roads, gives local authorities powers to create 'speed limit orders', and exempts emergency vehicles from speed limits; the Act also defines speeding offences.

 The first 20 mph speed limits for residential areas were introduced in 1991 and then speed limiters for buses and coaches set at 65 mph and also for HGVs set at 56 mph in 1994.
 It was made easier for local authorities to introduce a 20 mph limit in 1999.

 In March 2009, the Government consulted on reducing speed limits on rural roads (on which 52% of fatalities had occurred in the previous year) to 50 mph.
 It explained that 'crashes were more likely on rural parts of the road network, upon most of which the national speed limit of 60 mph (96 km/h) applies'.
 The Conservative opposition party and the AA were both opposed.
-The president of the AA said that speed limits that are too low can result in a greater number of accidents and that a "blanket reduction of speed limits would not make roads safer, given that many accidents on rural roads involved only one car".
+The president of the AA said that speed limits that are too low can result in a greater number of crashes and that a "blanket reduction of speed limits would not make roads safer, given that many crashes on rural roads involved only one car".

 In February 2010, the Department for Transport undertook a consultation to set a 65 mph speed limit for all buses, minibuses and coaches with more than eight passenger seats.
 These proposals were not taken up.

 In April 2015, the speed limit for Heavy Goods Vehicles over 7.5 tonnes was increased from 40 to 50 mph on single carriageways and from 50 to 60 mph on dual carriageways in England and Wales, but not Scotland except the A9 between Perth and Inverness.

-In 2022, the Welsh government passed a law to make 20 mph the default speed limit for built up areas in an effort to reduce the risk of road accidents.
+In 2022, the Welsh government passed a law to make 20 mph the default speed limit for built up areas in an effort to reduce the risk of road crashes.
 The Restricted Roads (20 mph Speed Limit) (Wales) Order 2022 took effect on 17 September 2023.